 Elizabeth line benefits framework

-The new railway, delivered by Crossrail Ltd, will run for more than 100km through central London - from Shenfield and Abbey Wood in the east to Reading and Heathrow in the west.
+The new railway, delivered by Crossrail Ltd, runs for more than 100km through central London - from Shenfield and Abbey Wood in the east to Reading and Heathrow in the west.

-With a total of 41 stations, including 10 major new stations, the Elizabeth line will connect London's main employment centres, and support new journeys through central London out to Essex, Buckinghamshire and Berkshire.
+With a total of 41 stations, including 10 major new stations, the Elizabeth line connects London's main employment centres and supports journeys through central London out to Essex, Buckinghamshire and Berkshire.

 Why are we managing benefits and evaluating impacts of the Crossrail investment?